 Drinkable chocolate has been used for years to treat ailments and maladies.
 When chocolate made its way to France in the 17th century, it was used "to fight against fits of anger and bad moods.”
-Which wasn’t just the French being French, it was truly insightful, given that modern research has discovered that chocolate reduces levels of stress hormones in the bodies of people feeling highly freaked out.
+And that wasn’t just the French being French; it was truly insightful, given that modern research has discovered that chocolate reduces levels of stress hormones in the bodies of people feeling highly freaked out.

 Which begs the question: We keep hearing more and more about the health benefits of chocolate, can the same be applied to hot cocoa as well?
 As it turns out, the answer is a resounding yes.

 Research continues to show us that antioxidants help prevent cancer, heart disease, age-related macular degeneration and aging in general because they fight free radicals in the body.
-The trendy so-called super foods are the ones bursting with antioxidants — acai, goji berries, blueberries and pomegranate have become the super-food darlings.
+The trendy so-called superfoods are the ones bursting with antioxidants — acai, goji berries, blueberries and pomegranate have become the superfood darlings.
 But antioxidants come in surprising forms too, like in vehicles once considered more vice than health food, such as coffee, red wine, and yes, chocolate.
-Which is one of the areas where chocolate, especially in the form of hot cocoa, shines.
+In fact, that's one of the areas where chocolate, especially in the form of hot cocoa, shines.
 Here's how.

 1. According to a study conducted at Cornell University, the antioxidant concentration in hot cocoa is almost twice as strong as red wine.
 Cocoa's concentration was two to three times stronger than that of green tea and four to five times stronger than that of black tea.

 2. Professor Chang Yong Lee, the leader of the Cornell study, added that the "hot" in "hot chocolate" is important as well.
 More antioxidants are released when it's heated up.